 Step 1: Define your tags

 It’s time to build the AI model that you’ll train to classify your data.
 You can do this by defining tags that you want to add to the Tweets you’ll be analyzing.
-When doing sentiment analysis, you’ll normally be looking for data to fall into one of three categories:
+When doing Sentiment Analysis, you’ll normally be looking for data to fall into one of three categories:

 However, your model can go way beyond this classification.
-You can also add emotions to get a deeper understanding of what exactly your audience is feeling in regards to your brand.
+You can also add emotions to get a deeper understanding of what exactly your audience is feeling in regard to your brand.
 Here are some examples:

 You can also consider tagging Tweets by intention: